Johnmacrocraft/Gibanam/README_EN.md

 **Gibanam** is an add-on (resource pack) created to improve the Korean translation of Minecraft: Bedrock Edition.
 It is based on fromgate's [Translations for Minecraft](https://github.com/fromgate/TranslationsForMinecraft).

-This project enhances translation quality by:
+This project improves translation quality by:

 - Adopting the Korean translations from Minecraft: Java Edition.
 Translations for Java Edition are managed by the community on Crowdin, but most of them are better than those done by professional translators for Bedrock Edition.
 - Completely retranslating strings to correct errors and resolve inconsistencies in the existing translations.